 It’s no secret that businesses, both small and large, have suffered from the coronavirus pandemic.
-The fitness industry, in particular, took a huge loss but didn’t get as much attention.
+The fitness industry, in particular, took a huge loss but didn’t get as much coverage.
 That is until now.

 The following information comes from Club Industry.

 The Health & Fitness Recovery Act of 2020 was announced on Thursday, October 1st.
 According to the IHRSA (International Health, Racquet & Sportsclub Association), the fitness industry lost $13.9 billion in revenue from March through September.
 This act will establish a $30 billion recovery fund to help gyms and fitness clubs affected by the pandemic.